bokkypoobah/Registry/README.md

   * [ ] Transfer new items
   * [ ] Confirm items exchanged
   * [ ] Confirm fees are correct
+* [ ] Low Priority
+  * [ ] Confirm RegistryReceiver tokenId returned as `output`.
+Lower priority as we don't want smart contracts to call this contract anyway

 <br />